St. Michael Medical Center

 - Beginning on December 12, St. Michael Medical Center in Silverdale will provide emergency, trauma, and surgical care as a Level III Trauma Center.

-- Following the move, a reduced number of emergency department beds will remain at the Bremerton campus, until CHI Franciscan’s urgent care center opens in 2021.
+- Following the move, a reduced number of emergency department beds will remain at the Bremerton campus, until Virginia Mason Franciscan Health’s urgent care center opens in 2021.
 Patients who go to Bremerton after December 12 may be transferred to Silverdale because it will have the staff and equipment necessary to handle higher-level emergencies ranging from surgeries to heart attacks.

 - Patients in need of labor and delivery or OB-GYN services should seek care at the St. Michael Medical Center in Silverdale, where the St. Michael Medical Center Family Birth Center is located.